-Des Moines Police Officer’ Credit Union, one of the oldest in the state, began serving its members in 1931.
-Its purpose was to provide credit to Des Moines police officers and their families at a fair and reasonable rate, to encourage habits of thrift and to provide the opportunity to use and control their savings for their mutual benefit.
+Des Moines Police Officers’ Credit Union, one of the oldest in the state, began serving its members in 1931.
+Its purpose was to provide credit and savings to Des Moines police officers and their families at a fair and reasonable rate, to encourage habits of thrift and to provide the opportunity to use and control their savings for their mutual benefit.
 Thanks to our loyal members, we’ve become a multi-million-dollar financial institution and are now able to provide a much wider selection of products and services.
 Over the past few years we’ve grown to include all public safety professionals including all Law Enforcement, Firefighters, EMT’s and Corrections Officers.

 Des Moines Police Officers’ Credit Union consistently receives high ratings from the Iowa Credit Union Regulatory Agency confirming our sound management and safe lending practices.
 Our reserves are considerably above the national average of 10% for credit unions of our size.
 Each member’s savings is federally insured up to $250,000 by NCUA, a United States government agency.

-Des Moines Police Officer’ Credit Union was state chartered in 1931 under the provisions of Chapter 533 of the Code of Iowa.
+Des Moines Police Officers’ Credit Union was state chartered in 1931 under the provisions of Chapter 533 of the Code of Iowa.
 It is regulated by the “Superintendent of Credit Unions” who is appointed by the governor to direct and regulate credit unions.
 The Iowa Credit Union Division of the Department of Commerce conducts annual audits and examinations.

 Des Moines Police Officers’ Credit Union